25th Aero Squadron: Demobilization

 After the signing of the Armistice and the conclusion of the war, flying continued on a limited basis to keep the pilots proficient in their skills.
 However, the main endeavors of the squadron were infantry drill guard duty, and Army administrative paperwork.
-Although the squadron did not destroy any enemy aircraft, it was granted the privilege of placing the squadron emblem on its aircraft in view of the fact that the pilots that made up the squadron had shot down over thirty enemy aircraft with their service in with the British.
+Although the squadron did not destroy any enemy aircraft, it was granted the privilege of placing the squadron emblem on its aircraft as the pilots that made up the squadron had shot down over thirty enemy aircraft with their service in with the British.

 Owing that the squadron had come late to the front, it remained at Toul until 15 April 1919 when, with the demobilization of the Second Army Air Service, orders were received from Second Army for the squadron to report to the 1st Air Depot, Colombey-les-Belles Aerodrome to turn in all of its supplies and equipment and was relieved from duty with the AEF.
 The squadron's S.E.5 aircraft were delivered to the Air Service American Air Service Acceptance Park No. 1 at Orly Aerodrome to be returned to the British.
 There practically all of the pilots and observers were detached from the squadron.

 Personnel at Colombey were subsequently assigned to the commanding general, services of supply, and ordered to report to one of several staging camps in France.
 There, personnel awaited scheduling to report to one of the base ports in France for transport to the United States and subsequent demobilization.

 In June, the 25th Aero Squadron returned to Mitchell Field, New York, where its men were demobilized and returned to civilian life.